Malabarba/gmail-mode/README.md

-This package will (using `auto-mode-alist`) configure emacs to activate `gmail-message-mode` whenever you're editing a file that seems to be a gmail message.
+This package will (using `auto-mode-alist`) configure emacs to activate `gmail-message-mode` whenever you're editing a file that seems to be a gmail message (if you don't want this, see [Disabling][] below).
 However, given the wide range of possible plugins, it's hard to catch them all.
 You may have to add entries manually to `auto-mode-alist`, to make sure `gmail-message-mode` is activated.

 ## Plugins ##